TheArchitect2000/Blockchain-based-IoT-Server/README.md

 - **Storage:** 30 GB SSD minimum
 - **CPU:** Dual-core processor (x86_64 or ARM64)

+---
+## URLs:
-**PANEL_URL: Consider a URL (sub-domain), e.g., panel.zksensor.tech, for your IoT server's users.
+- **PANEL_URL: Consider a URL (sub-domain), e.g., panel.zksensor.tech, for your IoT server's users.
 We call it PANEL_URL in this ReadMe.**
-**ADMIN_URL: Consider a URL (sub-domain), e.g., admin.zksensor.tech, for your IoT server's administrators.
+- **ADMIN_URL: Consider a URL (sub-domain), e.g., admin.zksensor.tech, for your IoT server's administrators.
 We call it ADMIN_URL in the ReadMe.**
+---

 _These requirements are suitable for typical IoT workloads.
 Actual needs may vary based on deployment scale and data volume._